orthanc-mirrors/orthanc-book/Sphinx/source/faq/orthanc-storage.rst

 -------------

-Directly accessing the content of the ``OrthancStorage`` folder and the content of the SQLite database is strongly discouraged for several
+Directly accessing the content of the ``OrthancStorage`` folder and the content of the SQLite/MySQL/PostgreSQL database is strongly discouraged for several reasons:
-reasons:

-* This internal organization is only true when no database plugin is used (e.g. the :ref:`PostgreSQL <postgresql>` and :ref:`MySQL
-  <mysql>` plugins can be configured to store the attachments inside a
+* The internal organization outlined above is only true when no database plugin is used (e.g. the :ref:`PostgreSQL <postgresql>` and :ref:`MySQL <mysql>` plugins can be configured to store the attachments inside a database).
-  database).
 * Orthanc can be configured to compress the attachments before writing them on the disk (cf. the ``StorageCompression`` option).
 * By directly reading the content of ``OrthancStorage``, you bypass